Fingertips/rails-install-guide/rails-install-guide.md

 To learn how to create a new Rails application, continue with the [Getting Started with Rails guide](http://guides.rubyonrails.org/getting_started.html).

+### How to try Rails 5

+The next major version of Rails will be released any day now.
+If you like, you can get the latest release candidate of Rails 5 with:

+    $ gem install rails --prerelease

+Keep in mind that almost all books and tutorials, including the official Rails Guides, currently still assume that you’ll be using Rails 4.2.6.

 ### Adding a Gem

 If you’ve found a RubyGem you want to use in your Rails project, then you should list it in the `Gemfile` you can find in the root directory of your Rails project.